Veozen/TeaLang/README.md

 # TeaLang
 The Tea programing language
+Statements use prefix notation and expression use postfix notation.
 No paraenthesis or brackets.
-Statements use prefix notation and expression use postfix notation.
+No loops, just recursions.
+No if, just function guard statement.